Download this report for later

 Share this post

-When metadata goes wrong, everything slows down.
+When metadata tagging goes wrong, everything slows down.

 Bad tagging — or no tagging — means your team spends more time searching than creating.
 One file spawns five versions.
 Rights-cleared clips get left on the cutting room floor.
 Editors reexport what already exists.
 And just when you’re ready to ship, someone asks, “Do we even have usage rights for this?”